Temporary Public Art – Culver Current at City Hall

-Culver Current defines several values: the current time, water current, and electrical current.
-It is also reflective of the city’s transformation into a forward-looking creative center.
-The artist’s inspiration for this sculpture was the idea of the fountain as a public gathering place, as he reimagined the inactive water fountain over which the custom thermoformed Corian® shell sits.
+The artist’s original inspiration was the idea of the fountain as a public gathering place, as he reimagined the inactive water fountain over which the custom thermoformed Corian® shell sits.
 The 9-foot tall steel frame houses 494 LED panels that illumine the shell from within.
-A computer (commandeered by Mohler’s smart phone) captures digital activity within the city’s geographical borders and feeds that back into the “fountain.”
+The artwork defines several values: the current time, water current, and electrical current.

-“Traditional fountains are feats of engineering and art, capturing the force of nature and reflecting the veins of life within a city.
-I wanted to reimagine what a modern fountain would look like today, with 2019 traditions and technologies.
-This sculpture is a reflection of the past, a moment in the present, and a discussion of the future,” says artist Nate Mohler.
+“Traditional fountains are feats of engineering and art, capturing the force of nature . . .
+I wanted to reimagine what a modern fountain would look like today, with new traditions and technologies.
+This sculpture is a reflection of the past, a moment in the present, and a discussion of the future,” says Mohler.
+The concept behind Culver Current is also a nod to German philosopher Jürgen Habermas’s vision that supporting art and activity in public space leads to a more harmonious society.

 Jacob Fishman, Lead Producer